raspberrypi/documentation/configuration/security.md

 ## Ensure you have the latest security fixes

-This can be as simple as ensuring your version of Raspbian is up-to-date, as an up-to-date distribution contains all the latest security fixes.
+This can be as simple as ensuring your version of Raspberry Pi OS is up-to-date, as an up-to-date distribution contains all the latest security fixes.
 Full instructions can be found [here](../raspbian/updating.md).

 If you are using SSH to connect to your Raspberry Pi, it can be worthwhile to add a cron job that specifically updates the ssh-server.
 The following command, perhaps as a daily cron job, will ensure you have the latest SSH security fixes promptly, independent of your normal update process.
 More information on setting up cron can be found [here](../linux/usage/cron.md)